The coronavirus vaccine and pregnancy

 How can I get the vaccine?

 If you're breastfeeding, or planning to breastfeed, you can get the coronavirus vaccine.
-The vaccine you'll be offered will be clinically appropriate for you, and will follow JCVI recommendations.

 The benefits of breastfeeding are well known, and the coronavirus vaccine can safely be given to women who are breastfeeding.
 The antibodies you make following vaccination can pass into your breastmilk.
 These may give your baby some protection against coronavirus.